 So how is Stripe different from traditional payment processors?

 In his interview with Lynley, Collison talks about the difficulties many web-based businesses have to overcome, before they can start accepting payments.
-And I can readily confirm that there are a number of industries that are black-listed by the payment networks.
+And I can readily confirm that there is a number of industries that are black-listed by the payment networks.
 However, Stripe itself would not have been able to process payments for the very company — Airbnb — to which Collison refers as he attempts to convince us how badly Stripe is needed.
 Why?
 Because Stripe’s Terms of Service puts travel agencies in the list of prohibited businesses.
 And yes, that is exactly how the underwriter would classify Airbnb.
 So, I ask you, where is the much-vaunted Stripe advantage?

 The bottom line is that the type of service offered by Stripe is precisely what Collison says his company has set out to replace: a merchant account, with all of its limitations and disadvantages.
 Moreover, the start-up can only provide a garden-variety, low-risk type of merchant account, which places it squarely into a notoriously crowded and competitive market.
 Perhaps Stripe’s technology would give it an edge, but would that edge be sharp enough to justify a $38 million outside investment?
 Let’s just say that Stripe will not get anywhere close to becoming the Square for e-commerce businesses.